 Frame Straightening in York, Ontario

-Why Frame Straightening Matters in York
+Why Frame Straightening Issues Are Common

 Common Signs You May Need Frame Straightening

-Local tip: In York, these signs often become more noticeable during Winter (November-March) increased collision risk with impact damage requiring frame straightening.
+In York, these signs often become more noticeable during Winter (November-March) increased collision risk with impact damage requiring frame straightening.
 Spring reveals winter-accumulated damage. due to York experiences a humid continental climate with cold winters (temperatures dropping to -15°C) and warm summers.
 Winter road salt exposure is significant from November through March, leading to accelerated corrosion on undercarriage components..

 Salt-induced frame weakening assessment - corrosion may compromise structural integrity